Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 GameFabric claims in a blog post that its platform is "capable of launching 250 game servers per second."
 However, no benchmark data, sustained time frame, CCU equivalent, or independent verification is provided.

 Additionally, because GameFabric uses fleet-based orchestration (via Agones), developers must pre-configure fleet buffer sizes per region.
-This traditional approach means game developers can expect 20–30% of fleet-based orchestration capacity to be wasted, meaning servers sitting
+This traditional approach means game developers can expect 20 to 30% of fleet-based orchestration capacity to be wasted (per Edgegap's fleet architecture analysis) -- servers sitting idle while being paid for.

 Resilience